pub struct Watcher { /* private fields */ }Expand description

 pub fn remove_filename<P: AsRef<Path>>( &mut self, filename: P, filter: EventFilter ) -> Result<()>

-that this item was initially added under.
+NB: This matches the filename that this item was initially added under.

 If a file has been moved, it will not be removable by the new name.